Edward L. Salmon Jr.: Biography

 Born in Natchez, Mississippi, he received his bachelor's degree from the University of the South and a bachelor's degree in theology from Virginia Theological Seminary.
 In 1961, he was ordained a priest for the Diocese of Arkansas in The Episcopal Church.
 From 1990 to 2008, he served as bishop of the Diocese of South Carolina.
 He was a noted conservative who remained in the Episcopal Church, unlike his former diocese.

-He was a member of Communion Partners, an Episcopalian group which opposed the 77th General Episcopal Convention's decision to authorize the blessing of same-sex marriages in 2012.
+He was a member of Communion Partners, an Episcopal group which opposed the 77th General Episcopal Convention's decision to authorize the blessing of same-sex marriages in 2012.
 The measure to allow the blessing of same-sex unions won by a 111–41 vote with 3 abstentions.

 He chaired the board of The Anglican Digest for 41 years.
 After retiring from his episcopal see, Salmon served as the dean of Nashotah House Theological Seminary in Wisconsin.